 2004 Subaru Impreza WRX STI WR1

-Norwegian Petter Solberg took the 2003 WRC title fight down to the wire, and emerged victorious over that pesky Sebastien Loeb by one point.
-To say well done, Subaru produced 1,000 examples of the WRX STI in a special Ice Blue colour scheme.
-With power increased to 320hp, plus lowered suspension springs provided by Prodrive, the WR1 had bark to match its visual bite.
+Norwegian Petter Solberg took the 2003 WRC title fight down to the wire, and emerged victorious over the pesky Sebastien Loeb by one point.
+To celebrate, Subaru produced 1,000 examples of the WRX STI in a special Ice Blue colour scheme.
+With power increased to 320hp, and lowered suspension springs provided by Prodrive, the WR1 had bark to match its visual bite.

 2007 Subaru Impreza WRX STI RB320

 Richard Burns is the only Englishman to be a World Rally Champion, and he did it with Subaru in 2001.
 Tragically, he died from a brain tumour in 2005 at the age of only 32.
-To commemorate his championship victory and WRC legacy, Subaru built the RB320, which was available only in Obsidian Black.
-The first car produced was auctioned, with proceeds going to the Richard Burns Foundation.
+To commemorate his championship victory and WRC legacy, Subaru built the RB320 – available only in Obsidian Black.
+The first car produced was auctioned off, with proceeds going to the Richard Burns Foundation.

 2002 Chevrolet Monte Carlo SS Dale Earnhardt Signature Edition

 Dale Earnhardt was a giant of NASCAR racing, taking seven Winston Cup titles and earning the nickname of ‘The Intimidator’ for his aggressive driving style.
-This made his death, in a final-lap accident during the 2001 Daytona 500, even more shocking to the NASCAR community.
-In his memory, 3,333 Monte Carlo SS models, featuring a colour scheme based on his iconic NASCAR racer, were built.
-Today they prove to be desirable collectors’ items for stock car fans.
+This made his death, in a final lap accident during the 2001 Daytona 500, even more shocking to the NASCAR community.
+In his memory, 3,333 Monte Carlo SS models, featuring a colour scheme based on his iconic NASCAR, were built.
+Today they prove to be desirable collectors items for fans.

 1994 Ducati 916 Senna and 2014 Ducati 1199 Panigale S Senna